arnaudmgh/synergy-screen/README.md

 ## Usage

+### Pre-requisites
+We recommand running the R analysis on a machine with at least 8 Gb of memory.

+The following packages must be installed: `dplyr`, `reshape2`, `readr` and `ggplot2`.

 ### Processing in R
-To understand the processing and analysis steps from raw data, one can follow the commented script `combos_script.R`.
+To understand the processing and analysis steps from raw data, we recommand to follow the commented script `combos_script.R` and execute it line by line.
 However, if you just want to obtain all the output files at once (including the necessary files to run the web app), you can run the full script with
 ```